elasticio/elasticio.github.io/content/_components/bynder/index.md

 This component has no trigger functions.
 This means it will not be accessible to select as a first component during the integration flow design.

 ## Actions

+### Lookup Object By ID

+Retrieve a single object using its ID.

+#### Configuration Fields

+* **Object Type** - (string, required): The type of object to look up.
+The currently supported types are:
+    - `User`.
+    - `Asset`.
+    - `Asset content`.
+    - `Metaproperty`.
+    - `Collection`.

+#### Input Metadata

+* **ID Value** - (string, required): The ID of the object to look up.

+#### Output Metadata

+Returns an object with the result of the lookup.
+If the `Asset content` type is selected, the result will include `attachmentUrl`, which is a link to the file stored within the platform's internal storage (Maester).

+#### Known Limitations
+* Due to the limited Bynder API documentation that does not provide a full overview of the API objects, the output metadata available by clicking the `Generate Stub Sample` button, might be limited to the fields described in the samples provided in the documentation at the moment of the initial component build.

 ### Make Raw Request